Old Pulteney Shutting Down for 8 Weeks to Protect Water Supply (June 4, 2023)

-We’re planning another year of cask-strength conversation throughout 2016, and believe that whisky is the drink that brings everyone together!
-The very first episode of WhiskyCast hit the web on November 12, 2005, and since then, we’ve produced hundreds of hours of original audio and video content for whisky lovers like you around the world.
-Our community spans at least 150 different countries, and we’ve done stories on whiskies made in the far north of Scandinavia all the way to the tips of South Africa and Australia – and everywhere in between.
-We’ve met many of you at whisky festivals and while visiting distilleries, and hope to meet even more of you this year.
+If you’re just discovering us for the first time, here’s a bit of our own story.
+WhiskyCast pioneered the genre of whisky-focused podcasts back in 2005, when most people had never heard of podcasting!
+Since then, we’ve produced hundreds of hours of original – and free – audio and video content for whisky lovers like you around the world.
+Our community spans the globe, and we’ve done stories on whiskies made in the far north of Scandinavia all the way to the tips of South Africa and Australia – and everywhere in between.
+We’ve met many of you at whisky festivals and while visiting distilleries, and hope to meet many more of you over time.

 The WhiskyCast Team